Phi Sigma Pi: History

 With the assistance of Henry W. Olsen (Rho); Leroy G. Pulver (Pi); Perry McCandless (Alpha); and Abram Foster (Sigma), Todd, and Torchia led the fraternity to the realization that while the fraternity was stable, stagnation was setting in.
 At the October 1, 1966 Grand Chapter Convention in Washington D.C., president Abram Foster said, "We have remained stagnant and this is not good.
 We are losing the opportunity to spread the purposes of Phi Sigma Pi.
 We must act."
 At the time, colleges and universities were openly discouraging social fraternities, while promoting honor organizations and scholarships.

 Seeing that Phi Sigma Pi had always placed exceptional emphasis on scholarship—the premise being that good teachers were also good scholars—its leaders suggested an honor fraternity model which stressed scholarship, leadership, and fellowship.
-This concept preserved the tripod and created new opportunities for expansion.
+This concept preserved the tripod and created new expansion opportunities.

 Thus, the fraternity evolved from being an honorary professional fraternity to a professional education fraternity, and then, in 1966, into an honor fraternity for all disciplines.
 Formerly all-male, Phi Sigma Pi first admitted women in 1977.
 Since 1996, the fraternity's national office is located in Lancaster, Pennsylvania.
 The fraternity publishes the Purple and Gold magazine for collegiate members and The Lampadion for alumni.